TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Medium.
 Add docs for adding jquery, mochikit, and other resources to pages.

 .. todo:: Difficulty: Medium. laurin is following the tutorial path.   right now, I created a tutorials directory under _static.   perhaps, all tutorial images, etc should go in there?   just a thought.

-.. todo:: Difficulty: Medium. clean up old tutorial static stuff:   hello-oops.jpg, hello-evalexception.jpg both seem to be old and not be exactly what the text is talking about.
-Wiki20_final.zip is empty, and is now replaced by _static/tutorials/Wiki-20.zip.
-There are probably more "old" files...

 .. todo:: Difficulty: Medium. make sure that override_template is more visible, and provide a tutorial on how to use it